An open letter to J.R.R. Martin and the makers of HBO’s Game of Thrones

-I have to say, I wasn’t expecting such an ignorant argument from you of all people, HBO.
+I must say, I wasn’t expecting such an ignorant argument from you of all people, HBO.

 GoT is a cultural phenomenon!
 When asked what they want to be when they grow up, children are now more likely to say ‘Hand of the King’ than ‘climate scientist.’

-Try explaining to your teen that Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him any less ‘cool’ than Edward “Ed” Stark.
+Try explaining to your teen that Distinguished Professor Michael E. Mann may not have a hereditary longsword, flowing sandy hair, or honor, but that doesn’t make him one iota less ‘cool’ than Tony “Eddard” Stark.
 It’s a great way to embarrass her in front of her schoolfriends, including the hot one.

 We implore you not to sell short the arcane power of the flickering image.
 As we in the climate-change business know only too well, half the population is barely capable of telling fact from fantasy.
 If they see it on a screen it must be real.